Remaining safe from cybercrime while on the road.

 - If you’ll be traveling in regions known for cyber espionage activities, consider leaving your primary personal devices at home.
 Take a separate phone and laptop, and have your phone calls and emails forwarded to them.
 That way, if your device or communications are compromised, the potential exposure is limited to the data on those devices rather than all the sensitive data on your primary device.
 If you must bring your primary devices, leave them in airplane mode and use a separate phone for communications.

 - Public Wi-Fi at hotels, airports and cafes is notoriously unsecure.
 Avoid using these networks by obtaining a Mi-Fi (personal mobile Wi-Fi device) from your cellular carrier.
 Mi-Fis create a personal mobile internet connection with a unique password, and almost all Mi-Fis use WPA2, the preferred form of wireless encryption.
 You can also achieve a similar result by using a virtual private network (VPN) service, which can be downloaded to your device as an app.
-Providers such as Rubica can also encrypt your device traffic through a VPN and add even more layers of security.
+Providers can also encrypt your device traffic through a VPN and add even more layers of security.

 - If one of your devices is ever lost or stolen, you will want to remove all sensitive data as soon as possible in order to mitigate unauthorized access.
 You can enable remote wipe capabilities for phones via services like Find My iPhone and Lookout Mobile.